euijinbang/Book_Review/CleanCode/ch1_CleanCode_0801.md

-### bad code는 해롭다
+## bad code는 해롭다

 ```
-As the mess builds, the productivity of the team continues to decreasem asympotically approaching zero.
+As the mess builds, the productivity of the team continues to decrease m asympotically approaching zero.
 ```

 - release cyles are stretched